QE-Lab/dqcsim/cpp/README.md

 always use this installed version rather than the source tree!
 Nevertheless, they test some things that are difficult to test with GoogleTest (multiple processes and such) and it's thus a good idea to install DQCsim and run them before committing any changes.
-Just running `make` in the `cpp/examples` folder will run them all sequentially.
+Just running `make` in the `examples` folder will run them all sequentially.